 I recently was watching an old episode of “Friends”.
 During this one particular episode, Ross was trying to move a couch into his upstairs apartment.
 As they were trying to carry the couch upstairs, they reached a point where they had to turn a corner.
 As you can imagine - the couch becomes stuck and Ross was yelling, "PIVOT!!"
-Since joining Core, anytime I hear the word ‘pivot’, I think about it in terms of how an attacker would move through a network.
+Since joining Core Security, anytime I hear the word ‘pivot’, I think about it in terms of how an attacker would move through a network.

 One of the techniques that attackers use once they get into a network is understanding where they’re at and how to get to the valuable information they’re really looking for.
 Typically, that information is on a separate piece of the network.
 While I doubt the attacker is visualizing Ross yelling, “Pivot!”
 I think they try to pivot as quickly as they can.
 So if attackers use these techniques, then as pen testers, we also need to use the same techniques.